 The responses build a picture of today’s society which helps central and local government, health authorities, businesses, voluntary sector organisations and communities target resources and plan for years to come.

-The once in a decade survey, carried out by the Office for National Statistics (ONS), provides the most accurate estimate of all the people and households in England and Wales.
+All households across Dudley were asked to take part in Census 2021, a once in a decade survey, carried out by the Office for National Statistics (ONS), which provides the most accurate estimate of all the people and households in England and Wales.

 2011 Census Results